-The executive compensation philosophy promotes a compensation mix that emphasizes variable pay and long-term stockholder value.
+Our executive compensation philosophy promotes a compensation mix that emphasizes variable pay and long-term stockholder value.
 An emphasis on incentive compensation creates greater alignment with the interests of stockholders, ensures that the business strategy is executed by decision-makers in a manner that focuses on the creation of long-term value rather than only short-term results, and encourages prudent evaluation of risks.
-Accordingly, the compensation structure is designed such that a significant portion of our named executive officers' total direct compensation is in the form of equity awards granted with service-based vesting requirements.
+Accordingly, the compensation structure is designed such that the majority of NEO compensation is variable and at-risk and a significant portion of our named executive officers' total direct compensation is in the form of equity awards that provide alignment with our shareholders' interests.